-- This brief is a summary of the Full Country Dossier produced annually by World Watch Research (WWR), the research department of Open Doors International.
-It may be used and distributed free of charge, but please always acknowledge the source as: © 2024 Open Doors International. - The WWL 2024 reporting period was 01 October 2022 30 September 2023. - All brief country profiles can be accessed under 'Advocacy resources' on the research pages of the Open Doors International website, along with the more detailed Full Country Dossiers and the latest update of WWL Methodology.
-These are also available at the Open Doors Analytical website (password: freedom).
+- The content of this document is based on the more detailed WWL Persecution Dynamics per country published annually by World Watch Research (WWR), the research department of Open Doors International.
+It may be used and distributed free of charge, but please always acknowledge the source as: © 2025 Open Doors International. - All brief country profiles can be accessed under 'Advocacy resources' on the research pages of the Open Doors International website, along with the WWL Persecution Dynamics per country, accompanying Background Information per country and the latest update of WWL Methodology.
+These are also available at the Open Doors Analytical website (password: freedom). - The WWL 2025 reporting period was 01 October 2023 30 September 2024.

-Some of the photos in this dossier are for illustrative purposes.
+All photos in this dossier are for illustrative purposes.